- Both the woman and the journalist were sentenced to a year in prison last month

-Though journalist Abdiaziz Ibrahim interviewed the woman but never filed a story, authorities also found him guilty of fabricating a false claim, according to rights groups.
+The journalist was found guilty of fabricating a false claim, though he never filed a story, according to rights groups.

 The alleged rape took place in August.